School's Out (1992 film): Plot

-Two months later, most of the gang get together for the wedding of Alexa Pappadopoulos (Irene Courakos) and Simon Dexter (Michael Carry).
-Absent are Wheels, Erica (Angela Deiseach), and Lucy.
+Two months later, most of the gang get together for the wedding of Alexa Pappadopoulos and Simon Dexter.
+Absent are Wheels, Erica, and Lucy.
 Wheels, still incarcerated, is planning to plead guilty for his crimes.
 Erica is teaching abroad in the Dominican Republic and has met a new boyfriend in the process.
-Spike is going to university while Emma is in junior kindergarten.
 Meanwhile, Lucy has since regained vision in one of her eyes, but is still not well enough to attend the wedding.
-Snake is accompanied by his girlfriend Pam (Tara Burt) whom he met at university and is implied to have finally lost his virginity to her, and he appears considerably more self-assured; he still has yet to get into contact with Wheels.
-Joey and Snake have an awkward reunion, but make plans to hang out before he goes back to university.
+Snake is accompanied by his girlfriend Pam whom he met at university and is implied to have finally lost his virginity to her, and he appears considerably more self-assured; he still has yet to get into contact with Wheels.
+Joey and Snake have an awkward reunion, but make unspecific plans to hang out before he goes back to university.
 Joey also apologizes for hurting Caitlin, who forgives him, and as Simon and Alexa have their first dance as husband and wife, former fiancés Joey and Caitlin share a dance as friends.